 Since our founding in 1996, we have championed the value of human translation – and we still do.
 However, the past decade has seen a steady advance in the quality and application of machine learning (ML) translation solutions.

-Newly developed machine translation (MT) tools driven by artificial intelligence are already translating tens of millions of messages per day, and proprietary ML translation solutions from Google, Microsoft, and Amazon are in daily use.
+Newly developed, artificial intelligence (AI)-empowered machine translation (MT) tools are already translating tens of millions of messages per day, and proprietary machine learning (ML) translation solutions from Google, Microsoft, and Amazon are in daily use.
 MT occupies a vital space in our translation services value chain, and it’s a space that we’re confident will continue to grow as the technology matures.

 At its most basic, machine learning is the process of teaching a computer system how to make accurate predictions when fed data.
 We use training data to observe patterns, “teach” the machines, and create multiple translation models.
 When it’s time to translate, we input data to an algorithm that looks up the correct parameters in the model and creates a machine translated prediction, which is then evaluated by a human translator for accuracy.
 If it meets our standards, it’s then sent back into the machine translation engine and used to improve the algorithm.

 Neural machine translation (NMT) lets machine translation engines train themselves using a trial-and-error process that’s similar to the way a human brain works.
 This process is called “deep learning” and comes from principles that have been established through the implementation of Big Data analytics.
 The potential of NMT is still being measured, but what’s already clear is that it nearly always improves translation quality and produces a more “human-like” output.
 At Argos, our approach to NMT is all about making sure that it’s right for a client’s content.
 If it turns out to be the correct approach, NMT can drive the following positive outcomes: